trembanis/election-blog/content/post/2024-11-18-post-election-reflection/index.md

 # Failures, Successes, & Hypotheses

 In the following several sections, I will discuss some possible blindspots in my models.
-Though I will not resolve these issues in full today, I will outline a few strategies for improving the models that could be implemented given enough time and high quality data.
+Though I will not resolve these issues in full today, I will outline a few strategies that could be implemented given enough time and sufficiently robust data.

 ## Global Context